George Atkinson (safety): Post-NFL career

 Atkinson worked as a Raiders broadcaster, doing the pre-game and post-game shows on both television and radio for seventeen years.
 He also hosted a television program called Behind the Shield.

-Atkinson was also known for his various appearances in the media where he provided insight and perspective on "controversial" calls made against the Oakland Raiders.
+Atkinson was also known for his various appearances in the media where he provided endless complaints on "controversial" calls made against the Oakland Raiders, which were almost always accompanied by Atkinson claiming without evidence that the NFL targeted the Raiders for punishment due to bias and corruption and not based on what the organization had actually done (or not done).
 One notable example was the Immaculate Reception.
 Atkinson contended that there were three "infractions" that occurred on the play that could have changed the outcome of the game had they been called.
+Atkinson also said on an NFL Network show that addressed the 2002 Tuck Rule reversal of a Tom Brady fumble into an incompletion that started the Patriots road to beating the Raiders (and later winning Super Bowl XXXVI) that the rule had never been used except to ruin the Raiders season; his statement lost credibility because the Patriots themselves had been on the other side of the Tuck Rule earlier in the 2001 season during a loss to the Jets, when it cost them what appeared to be a key fumble by Vinny Testaverde.

 Personal life and death

 Atkinson had nine children including twins Josh and George III.
 Atkinson was married to Denise until his death.
 Atkinson's twin sons, George and Josh, played college football for Notre Dame.
 George went on to become an NFL running back.
 Both Josh and George died by suicide; Josh on December 25, 2018, and George (following a previous suicide attempt shortly after Josh's death) on December 2, 2019.

 In 2010, Atkinson suffered a heart-related health episode while driving his car, bumping into a pedestrian.
 He was in the hospital for eight days after the incident and needed to have a pacemaker installed.
 Atkinson later died in Georgia on October 27, 2025, at the age of 78.
 He pledged to donate his brain to the Concussion Legacy Foundation to be tested for chronic traumatic encephalopathy (CTE).
 He had previously stated he was suffering from symptoms of the disease in a 2016 interview.